-Adams generated different calculations of a new planet with support from the director of Cambridge Observatory James Challis and Astronomer Royal George Airy.
-Between 1845 and 1846, Urbain Le Verrier created his own calculations, but it was tough because he did not get any support from his compatriots.
+Adams generated different calculations of a new planet with the support from the director of Cambridge Observatory James Challis and Astronomer Royal George Airy.
+Between 1845 and 1846, Urbain Le Verrier created his own calculations but it was tough because he did not get any support from his compatriots.
 When Adams and Le Verrier published their calculations, Airy noted the similarities, thereby, urging Challis to search for the planet.

 During this time, Le Verrier found a way to search for the planet.
 He wrote a letter to the Berlin Observatory through Johann Galle to search for the planet using a refractor.
 Kid facts about Neptune– Finally on September 23, 1846, when the two discovered Neptune Challis also realized that he had already observed the planet twice.